Professional and Community Engagement

-- In Ōtautahi Christchurch central business district, UC students are able to get involved in social media strategies, public art events, urban transformation projects, GIS mapping, event management and more.
-Nowhere else in Aotearoa New Zealand are students getting so much exposure to social innovation and entrepreneurship, the chance to reshape a city, and create meaningful and personalised environments that make a difference to the communities in which they live.
+- With access to Ōtautahi Christchurch central business district, you are able to get involved in social media strategies, public art events, urban transformation projects, and more.
+Nowhere else in Aotearoa would you get so much exposure to social innovation and entrepreneurship, the chance to reshape a city, and create meaningful and personalised environments that make a difference to the community you live in.

 PACE courses require a special application – see the PACE Internship Programme Application process and dates.

 For the minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Health Sciences, Bachelor of Science, Bachelor of Social and Environmental Sustainability, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, complete the following courses:

 - Plus one other 15-point course at any level that is not part of your major studies nor a compulsory course in your chosen degree.

 You will get to participate in internship projects organised through UC with a business or community organisation.
 These courses enable you to put the skills developed during your studies to practice, while developing valuable skills and confidence in the workplace.
 This is supported by regular workshops and reflection to support your personal and professional development.

 The courses are run during Semester 1 and 2, as well as during the summer months (November–February).